 I have a little hair basket that I keep next to a coffee mug with lots of different types of hair ties and bows.
 This stays in the same place every day and I just grab it to style my kids’ hair and put it back.

 These are the 7 tools I have on hand for hair styling.
+For tons of hair bow recommendations and how to organize them, check out this post.
 Affiliate links are used here.

 We love this one.
 A light, natural fragrance that smells like those orange creamsicle popsicles and a nice spray that works just right.
 This detangler makes the hair workable, without becoming greasy, stuck together or limp.
 Plus, it’s full of great ingredients, like shea butter, argan oil, jojoba protein, and quinoa extracts.

 You’ll want a comb with a straight edge to get nice lines.
 Use it gently, it could hurt if not used with care.
 You want to just slide it under the hair.
 It definitely works best when hair is a little wet.